MicrosoftDocs/microsoft-salescopilot-docs/articles/email-reply-premium.md

 With Copilot in Outlook and Sales in Microsoft 365 Copilot together, you can draft an email message within Outlook using predefined response categories and sales information from CRM.

-1. In Outlook, reply to an external email with an external email address as a recipient.
+1. In Outlook, reply to an email with an external email address as a recipient.

     In the **Copilot suggested drafts from Sales** area, predefined response categories are displayed.